jremington/UWB-Indoor-Localization_Arduino/README.md

 ## Ideas for future development

 1. Fix the DW10000 library.
-Range errors are common (e.g. negative distances), setAntennaDelay() doesn't update the device registers, etc.
+Range errors are common (e.g. negative distances), etc.
-2. Have the anchor transmit its coordinates along with a range report.
+2. Have the anchor transmit its coordinates along with a range report?
 3. Implement use of bluetooth or WiFi to obtain tag coordinates, update tag and anchor parameters, etc.
 4. Reduce tag/anchor power consumption using sleep modes
 5. Your input to this list...